If you think someone you are with is overdosing right now call 911 immediately.

 –Say the person’s name loudly and tell them that they will administer Naloxone to them if they don’t respond.
 If the victim is still non responsive, they are in an overdose.
 If someone responds, they probably should still be monitored to make sure they don’t fall into an overdose.

 Tips for Calling 911

-- If you live near a hospital, take the person all the way into the ER and not leaving someone in a parking lot
+–If you live near a hospital, take the person all the way into the ER and not leaving them in a parking lot

 If you have to leave someone for ANY reason, leave them in the Recovery Position.

 Rescue breathing is done for an overdose victim, NOT CPR!
 The victim is having a respiratory emergency, not a cardiac emergency.
 Compressions are not helpful, because an overdose victim usually still has a pulse, we need to breath for a person to keep them alive.